narendrasss/ubc/docs/comm-296/05-product-strategy/README.md

 * *Early majority*: New products are generally not profitable until this group starts purchasing them.
 Number of competitors also reached its peak.
 * *Late majority*: The product has reached peak market potential.
 Sales usually level off or start to decline.
 * *Laggards*: This group likes to avoid change and tend to rely on traditional products until they are no longer available.

+### Rate of Adoption

+Firms can predict which type of consumers will purchase their new product and adjust their marketing strategies accordingly.

+The rate of adoption refers to the speed at which products diffuse throughout a market.
+Several factors affect the *rate of adoption* for a product.

+* *Relative advantage*: If a product is better than its substitutes, then diffusion will be quick.
+* *Compatibility*: Is it easy for consumers to make the substitution?
+This depends on different consumer preferences.
+* *Observability*: Are the benefits or uses of the product easily communicated or shown to others?
+The easier it is, the faster the diffusion.
+* *Complexity and trialability*: Simpler products that are relatively easy to "test" will have greater and faster adoption.

+## Product Life Cycle

+A product has four phases in its life cycle: introduction, growth, maturity, and decline.

+### Introduction

+The start of a new product or service, typically starts with a single firm.

+* Other firms enter with similar or improved products at lower prices
+* Characterized by initial losses due to high start-up costs and relatively low sales revenue

+### Growth

+Characterized by growing number of product adopters, rapid growth in industry sales and increase in number of competitors.

+* Market becomes segmented and consumer preferences increasingly vary
+* Firms attempt to capitalize on segmented market and establish their brand in order to not be outdone by competitors
+* Firms typically see growing profits because of economies of scale in manufacture
+* Some firms exit when they are not able to establish their brand in what is known as an *industry shakeout*

+### Maturity

+Characterized by the adoption of the late majority group and intense competition.

+* Firms see increasing costs as they attempt to defend against fierce competition
+* High competition also means prices are generally lower
+* Firms see their profits level off or decline because of increasing marketing costs and lower prices
+* Market becomes saturated as all or most of potential customers have adopted product

+In this phase firms usually attempt to revitalize their product using two strategies: *entry into new markets* or *develop new products*.

+---

+**Entry into new markets**

+* Attempt to enter new, possibly unsaturated, markets
+* Find new market *segments* in current market
+  * e.g. reduce prices

+---

+**Development of new products**

+* Continually innovate to battle competition
+* Introduce new products in an attempt to grow market share

+### Decline

+When a firm's product is in the decline phase, they have two options: *exit* or *niche*.

+* Laggards enter the market
+* Could adjust product to satisfy a niche market
+* Otherwise slowly drop support for product

+## Branding

+### Brand Value

+Brands add value for both consumers and sellers.

+* **Brands facilitate purchases**
+  * Easily recognizable so helps consumers make quick decisions
+  * Consumers recognize offering before they see anything about the product itself; already possess a perception on quality and value
+* **Brands establish loyalty**
+  * Consumers learn to trust certain brands and have a strong affinity to them
+  * Consumers will choose the brand's offerings over others
+* **Protect from competition and price competition**
+  * Competitive pressures less threatening because of consumer loyalty
+* **Brands are assets**
+  * A form of ownership; part of company's value

+### Brand Equity

+Refers to the set of assets and liabilities linked to a brand that add to or subtract from the value provided by the product or service.

+The level of brand equity is measured through four aspects:

+* **Brand awareness**: How many consumers know about the brand what it stands for?
+  * Greater brand awareness allows for faster decision making
+  * If the consumer is aware of the brand, it probably has valuable attributes
+  * Brand awareness is created through *repeated exposure of brand elements*
+* **Perceived value**: Relationship of product benefits to cost
+  * Usually compared against competitors
+* **Brand associations**: Mental links between a brand and its key product attributes
+  * Often a product of advertising and promotional efforts
+* **Brand loyalty**: Occurs through repeated purchases of product
+  * Reward loyal customers with loyalty program
+  * Low marketing cost to reach loyal customers
+  * Loyal customers tend to spread positive word of mouth
+  * Insulates from competition

+## Packaging